stalepig/deep-mucosal-imaging/Reference.md

 You have just acquired your gigantic image and want to begin the process of stitching and analyzing it.

 ---
+# Normalize contrast on z
+Postprocessing way of adjusting contrast throughout the z levels in an image stack.

+## Requirements
+* An open image stack in FIJI.
+* Selection of mode: global or local.
+Global mode means that for each z slice, the intensities are independently normalized to a range such that a specified percentage of the pixels are saturated.
+Local means that for each z slice, intensities are adjusted using an adaptive histogram equalization (CLAHE) algorithm.
+In the local case, the saturation parameter in the numeric box does not matter, and the defaults in the FIJI version of CLAHE are used.

+## Returns
+* A duplicated version of the image stack that has the adjusted intensities.

+## Typical Use
+Because pixel intensity degrades as one goes deeper into the z-stack, running this plugin will allow partial correction for this phenomenon.
+Note that this plugin can only fix intensity dropoff and cannot fix the gradual loss of resolution.

+---
 # Remove bleedthrough
+Performs compensation on fluorescence images.

 ## Requirements
 * Two open single-channel images in FIJI of the same XYZ dimensions.